abdullahazmy/DataStructure/BinaryHeap/README.md

 `priority_queue<int, vector<int>, greater<int>> q;` this is used to sort in ascending order while the normal priority_queue sorts in descending order

+-  The top element at normal priority_queue is the max element
+-  At the mentioned one, it's the smallest element